How Causal Abstraction Underpins Computational Explanation: Computation and Causation

 We can ``intervene'' on a model to simulate the effect of a manipulation to the system \citep{Spirtes,Pearl2009}.
 For instance, we might hold $B_2$ fixed at $1$.
 This involves overriding the mechanism $\mathcal{F}_{B_2}$ with the constant function that always takes on value $1$, in effect severing any dependence $B_2$ had on other variables (in this case, $A_3$ and $A_4$): Call an operation that replaces some mechanisms with constant functions a \emph{hard intervention}.\footnote{An important class of hard interventions are known as \textit{interchange interventions}: those that fix variables to the value they would take if a different input were provided \citep{geiger-etal-2020-neural, vig2020causal}.
 Interchange interventions are constrained to the space of values achieved for actual inputs, and \textit{recursive} interchange interventions fix variables to the value they would take if a (recursive) interchange intervention had been performed \citep{Geiger2025}.
 Interchange interventions on neural networks sometimes go under the name activation patching \citep{wang2023interpretability, zhang2024towards} or resampling ablations \citep{chan2022causal}.
 They appear in causal mediation analysis to compute {natural (in)direct effects} \citep{pearl2001, vig2020causal}.}

-We could imagine other operations on models, e.g., overriding $\mathcal{F}_{B_2}$ to make $B_2$ now function as an AND gate instead of an XNOR gate.
-We could also make it depend on a different set of variables than it did initially; e.g., we might make $B_2$ now depend on all four input variables, now computing a quaternary boolean function.
+We could imagine other operations on models, e.g., overriding $\mathcal{F}_{B_2}$ to make $B_2$ now function as an \textsc{and} gate instead of an \textsc{xnor} gate.
+We could also make it depend on a different set of variables than it did initially; e.g., we might make $B_2$ depend on all four input variables, now computing a quaternary boolean function.
 More generally, if $\mathfrak{M}_{\mathbf{V}}$ is the set of all causal models over these variables $\mathbf{V}$, we will say an \emph{interventional} is any function $i:\mathfrak{M}_{\mathbf{V}} \rightarrow \mathfrak{M}_{\mathbf{V}}$.
+In words, an interventional is any operation on models.

 Let $\mathcal{M}_i$ denote the manipulated model.
 As it is simply another model in $\mathfrak{M}_{\mathbf{V}}$, we can ``run'' this manipulated model to obtain a solution $\mathsf{Run}(\mathcal{M}_i)$ just as before.
 Given a set $\mathcal{I}$ of interventionals, we will say that it forms an \emph{intervention algebra} if it satisfies the same algebraic laws as hard interventions.
-Roughly speaking, this means that interventionals in $\mathcal{I}$ are nicely modular: e.g., we can perform one intervention without perturbing others.\footnote{See \cite{Geiger2025} for more precise definitions and motivation for the notion of intervention algebra, including a representation theorem with respect to composition of hard interventions.}
+Roughly speaking, this means that interventionals in $\mathcal{I}$ are nicely modular: e.g., we can perform one intervention without perturbing the results of others.\footnote{See \cite{Geiger2025} for more precise definitions and motivation for the notion of intervention algebra, including a representation theorem with respect to composition of hard interventions.} For instance, two intervention(al)s targeting two different variables can be performed in either order without affecting the result.